|

 with the Getty [against Turner], which the museum investigated

 but did not uphold, though it did caution Turner."
+In 1997, Turner sued the museum for defamation

 and settled out of Court.
 "In the settlement, Turner received a mid-six-figure